Jemima Goldsmith: Film, television, and theatre

 In 2015, Goldsmith founded Instinct Productions, specializing in television, documentaries and film production, based in London.

 Through Instinct Productions, Goldsmith was an executive producer for the Emmy-nominated six-part documentary series The Clinton Affair, alongside Alex Gibney and director Blair Foster, for the A&E Network.

 She was an executive producer of Emmy-nominated The Case Against Adnan Syed, a TV documentary series for Sky Atlantic and HBO about the Adnan Syed case.
-The series inspired the 'Serial' podcast, directed by Amy Berg ("Deliver Us from Evil").
+The series was inspired by the 'Serial' podcast and directed by Amy Berg ("Deliver Us from Evil").

 She was a producer on the Golden Globe and Emmy-nominated Impeachment, Ryan Patrick Murphy's FX American Crime Story Season Three, a 10-part drama series about the Clinton–Lewinsky scandal.

 Goldsmith wrote and produced What's Love Got to Do with It?, a cross-cultural romantic comedy for Working Title Films and Studio Canal, starring Lily James and Emma Thompson which premiered at the 2022 Toronto Film Festival and won Best Comedy at the 2022 Rome Film Festival.
 It was nominated for nine awards at the 2023 National Film Awards, of which it won four: Best Screenplay, Best British Film, Best Director, Best Supporting Actor.

-Goldsmith executive produced Tanaz Eshaghian’s Emmy-nominated As Far As They Can Run, a documentary short about children with intellectual disabilities in rural Pakistan.
+Goldsmith executive produced Tanaz Eshaghian's Emmy-nominated As Far As They Can Run, a documentary short about children with intellectual disabilities in rural Pakistan.

 She was an executive producer for the BAFTA-nominated documentary film We Steal Secrets: The Story of WikiLeaks by Alex Gibney, released in 2013.
 She was also the co-executive producer for the documentary films Unmanned: America's Drone Wars (released in 2013) and Making A Killing: Guns, Greed and the NRA (released in 2016), both directed by Robert Greenwald.

 In 2018, it was reported that Goldsmith was slated to serve as an executive producer on a TV drama series about the Rothschild banking dynasty, written by Julian Fellowes.
 As of 2025, it remains unproduced.

 She co-produced the play Drones, Baby, Drones at the Arcola Theatre, directed by Nicolas Kent and Mehmet Ergen, that premiered in November 2016.

 She was a contributor to the fifth season of the historical drama series The Crown, which depicted the final years of Diana, Princess of Wales.
 She asked for her contributions to be removed as she felt the "storyline would not necessarily be told as respectfully or compassionately" as she had hoped.

 In 2024, Goldsmith also produced a hit podcast called A Muslim & A Jew Go There presented by politician Sayeeda Warsi and David Baddiel.
-It was described in the Evening standard as “an antidote to the tribalism online” and by The Guardian as “civilised and civilizing”.
+It was described in the Evening standard as "an antidote to the tribalism online" and by The Guardian as "civilised and civilizing".
 The podcast reached no 2 in the Apple charts and was nominated for two awards by The British Podcast Awards - for Best New Podcast and News & Current Affairs.

 In 2025, she served as an executive producer on The Voice of Hind Rajab directed by Kaouther Ben Hania.